lgbarrere/CCCharles-Random/README.md

 ## Planned updates
 * Update of the text files and documentations according to the new Projet organization
-* See "check spots.txt" at "TODO" for details, this file is going to be reorganized too
+* See "todo.txt" for details

 ## Known Issues
 Any affects the mod developers : the Overlay makes the viewport be unfocused when clicked.
 When this happens, press "F1" again to hide the Overlay and click again to get the focus back to normal.